Global Voices

-Global Voices is an international community of writers, bloggers and digital activists that aim to translate and report on what is being said in citizen media worldwide.
+Global Voices is an international community of writers, bloggers, translators, journalists, researchers and digital activists that aim to translate and report on what is being said in citizen media worldwide.
 It is a non-profit project started at the Berkman Center for Internet and Society at Harvard Law School that grew out of an international bloggers' meeting held in December 2004.
 The organization was founded by Ethan Zuckerman and Rebecca MacKinnon.
 In 2008, it became an independent non-profit incorporated in Amsterdam, Netherlands.

 Objectives

 When Global Voices was formed, Its objectives were: first, to enable and empower a community of "bridge bloggers" who "can make a bridge between two languages, or two cultures."
 Second to develop tools and resources to make achieving the first objective more effective.
 It has maintained a working relationship with mainstream media.
 Reuters, for example, gave Global Voices unrestricted grants from 2006 to 2008.
 For its contribution to innovation in journalism, Global Voices was granted the 2006 Knight-Batten Grand Prize.
 Global Voices was also recognized in 2009 with the University of Denver's Anvil of Freedom award for contributions to journalism and democracy.

 The organization stated its goals as of 2012: